digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 Any item that you would use as an inspiration (for your proposal)?

-Based on the Paré et al. 2015 typology: explore examples and ask students to classify / appreciate differences

-- Application: classify example papers - print one version of each type, highlight particular pages/figures/goals, everyone selects one, after 3 minutes, we switch (prepare a table to fill out)
--> also include 1-2 papers that are not reviews?

 ### Dimensions (Cooper's taxonomy)

 - Mention my first project - classifying hundreds of papers / review types